 The rules about satisfactory academic progress for purposes of receiving financial aid and academic probation are very different.
-You must pass 67% of all attempted credits and have a 2.0 cumulative GPA after four semesters (including winter and summer sessions) in order to continue to receive federal financial aid.
+You must pass 67% of all attempted credits and have a 2.00 cumulative GPA after four semesters (including winter and summer sessions) in order to continue to receive federal financial aid.
 If you receive a state grant, you must pass 24 credits for every full-time academic year a state grant is received.
-If you worry you will be placed on academic probation, it is a good idea to speak with the Financial Aid Office to determine how your aid will be affected.
+If you think you will be placed on academic probation, it is a good idea to speak with the Financial Aid Office to determine how your aid will be affected.

-If you have been placed on academic probation, and you are not able to raise your GPA to a 2.00 at the end of one full-time semester, you will be subject to Academic Dismissal from the University.
+If you have been placed on academic probation, and you are not able to raise your cumulative GPA to a 2.00 at the end of one full-time semester, you will be subject to Academic Dismissal from the University.
 For complete details on academic dismissal, please refer to the Undergraduate Catalog.

-No, once you are dismissed, you are not eligible to take any further course work at the University for one calendar year.
-At the end of one year, you may reapply to WCU.
+No, once you are dismissed, you are not eligible to take any further course work at the University for one calendar year, unless you appeal.